Wedding Day FAQ

 1. We've signed our contract and paid our reservation retainer, what's next?

 Thank you so much for signing the contract and sending over your reservation retainer!
 You are now officially booked!
-If your photography package includes an engagement session, please read over the Engagement Session FAQ page and contact us to schedule your session.
+If you’ve booked an engagement session, please read over our Engagement Session FAQ and contact us to schedule your session.
 About 6 weeks before your wedding, we will need your Event Guide and Wedding Day Questionnaire.
 The Event Guide and Questionnaire help us to grasp your wedding day vision, and you can begin working on them at any time.

 2. What is the Event Guide, and when is it due?